rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/531_ROS-network-routed.md

 * QOS of ROS message
 * number of publishers/subscribers that will be active under a particular routed network

-#### Use Cases
+#### Use Case

 For the use case, let's take an example of 3 ROS packages:

 * package_A and package_B are deployed in two different devices at different warehouses and package_C is deployed in the cloud.

 We want to establish a communication between 3 different ROS packages publishing and subscribing to each other.
-To overcome the heterogeneous infrastructure of networks between different packages, we can create a cloud routed network, for example, cloud_network_1, and bind it to the deployments of each package as described in the following.
+To overcome the heterogeneous infrastructure of networks between different packages, we can create a cloud routed network, for example, cloud_network_1, and use it at the time of deployments of each package as described in the following.

 * Deploy package_A binding to the cloud routed network, cloud_network_1, as deployment_A.
 * Deploy package_B binding to the cloud routed network, cloud_network_1, as deployment_B.